p-damage/jspm-react-es6-getting-started/README.md

 ##Getting started with jspm, React and ES6

+A simple boilerplate project for someone to get started with React and ES6.

+###Libraries / Frameworks / Tools

 * **jspm**: A package manager that uses SystemJS module loader - http://jspm.io/
 * **Babel**: A JavaScript transpiler - https://babeljs.io/
+* **Express**: Web framework for Nodejs - http://expressjs.com/
+* **React**: A JavaScript library for building UIs - https://facebook.github.io/react/

 ###Usage